HaploidJS/haploidjs.github.io/docs/guide/sandbox/dom-visit.md

 </haploid-html>
 ```

-But some BOM apis behave differently.
+But some _BOM_ APIs behave differently.

-Such as the document.
-The `document.documentElement` will point the &lg;haploid-html&gt; element above.
-If open the `sandbox.enableHtmlPretending` option, the `document.documentElement` will behave as native &lt;html&gt; as possible, including:
+The `document.documentElement` refers to the &lg;haploid-html&gt; element above.
+If enabled the `sandbox.enableHtmlPretending` option, the `document.documentElement` will behave as native &lt;html&gt; as possible, including:

 ```js
 document.documentElement.constructor === HTMLHtmlElement;